How to Start a Miami Business

 After your initial state filing is complete, you will work through your business filings like a funnel, starting with federal requirements, working your way down to additional state level requirements, and then down to Miami-Dade County.
 A Federal Employee Identification Number (FEIN or, more commonly, EIN) will be requested or required for most of your next steps.

 If your Miami business is selling any taxable goods or services, you’ll need to complete the Florida Business Tax Registration through the Florida Department of Revenue.
-Your business should not operate without first completing the tax registration, but it does require an EIN so wait until your business is registered with the secretary of state, and you have obtained an EIN to complete this step.
+Your business should not operate without first completing the tax registration, but you’ll need an EIN to do so.
+Complete this step only after the Secretary of State has approved your filing and the IRS has issued your EIN.

-Yes, but generally only when the remote sales exceed $100,000 annually.
-Remotes sales over $100,000 annually in Florida will typically require the retailer to register for taxes whether the retailer is based in Florida or not, or using a out-of-state marketplace.
+Remotes sales refer to retail ordered online, by mail, or by phone from a business outside of Florida.
+Florida does tax remote sales, but generally only when they exceed $100,000 in the previous calendar year.
+Earning more than $100,000 from sales to Florida-based locations will typically require the retailer to register for taxes whether the retailer is based in Florida or using a out-of-state marketplace.

 Florida doesn’t require a general state business license.